Best Wine Clubs for Dad

 Retail price: $32

-If you’re not already familiar with Blaufränkisch, and who could blame you, it is a medium-bodied red wine that tastes a bit like Pinot Noir had a love child with Mourvèdre (red fruit forward, especially black cherry, mixed with violets and a little spice), and it tends to be brighter than either of those imaginary progenitors.
-Despite my crude mashup, Blaufränkisch is actually one of the parent grapes for Gamay Noir (which also tastes quite a bit like Pinot Noir).
-With Pinot Noir and Mourvèdre being two of my four favorite red wine grapes, you can imagine I rather enjoyed this twist on something I’m super familiar with.
+A medium-bodied red wine that tastes a bit like Pinot Noir had a love child with Mourvèdre (red fruit forward, especially black cherry, mixed with violets and a little spice), and it tends to be brighter than either of those imaginary progenitors.

 Blend: 60% Chardonnay, 40% Pinot Noir